TFSA vs RRSP

 Seems pretty straight forward doesn’t it?
 Maybe I am not being clear enough here, maybe I need a list of 10 Ways to Save ?
 I doubt it, you get my point.

-Now that we have cleared up that one, let’s move on to the real question, which savings vehicle do you try to max out, if you are out of debt?
+Now that we have cleared up that one, let’s move on to the real question.
+If you are out of debt, which savings vehicle do you try to max out?

 My opinion is that you should be putting as much as you can (within the guidelines and limits of the CRA) in your TFSA.
-If you have reached the maximum levels for your TFSA, then you can start thinking about your RRSP (which shouldn’t be too hard, given the low yearly allowances on the TFSA).
+If you have reached the maximum levels for your TFSA, then you can start thinking about your RRSP.
+This shouldn’t be too hard, given the low yearly allowances on the TFSA.

 Why?

-• When you look at the balances of your TFSA you are (in most cases) looking at money that you can have, and use (after brokerage fees or whatever similar costs might be involved).
-Depending on your portfolio, a TFSA is available in a short period of time, and when you transfer funds out of it, you can use that money without having to worry about paying taxes or the like.
+- When you look at the balances of your TFSA, you are often looking at money you can use immediately.
+In most cases, it is accessible right away.
+You can use it after brokerage fees or whatever similar costs might be involved.
+Depending on your portfolio, a TFSA is available in a short period of time.
+When you transfer funds out of it, you can use that money freely.
+You don't have to worry about paying taxes or the like.

 What?
 Debt?

-This is my opinion, I think there is no wrong choice here, maybe do both, but you must unburden yourself from debt first, then figure out how to save.
-Keep that in mind this RRSP season.
+This is my opinion.
+I think there is no wrong choice here.
+Maybe do both.
+However, you must unburden yourself from debt first.
+Then figure out how to save.

 In that case, when she withdraws later on, at what rate would her withdrawal be taxed.